Wisconsin's First Election

 Dodge divided the area that is today Wisconsin into six counties in order to take the first census.
 Chippewa and Machillimackinac counties contained everything north of Rhinelander and Rice Lake.
 Crawford County occupied most of western Wisconsin from the Twin Cities to Prairie du Chien and east to today's Highway 51.
 Iowa County, the most populous, embraced only the lands south of the Wisconsin River and west of Highway 51 where thousands of lead miners had settled.
 Milwaukee County was the entire southeast portion of the state from Portage to Kenosha, and Brown County filled the northeast quarter of the state from Portage to Marinette.

-That first census taken in August 1836 was performed in order to identify voters.
-It found only 11,683 non-Indian residents within the bounds of today's Wisconsin: Brown County - 2,706, Crawford County - 850, Iowa County - 5,234, Milwaukee County - 2,893.
+That first census taken in August 1836 was performed to identify voters.
+It found only 11,683 white residents within the bounds of today's Wisconsin: Brown County - 2,706, Crawford County - 850, Iowa County - 5,234, Milwaukee County - 2,893.
+Native American’s were excluded from the state’s census.

 Growing State

 When it was born, Wisconsin contained only about as many people as Cedarburg, Fort Atkinson, Hudson, or Plover do today.
-The entire census listing all the male heads of households is available here.
+The entire census listing all the white male heads of households is available here.
 A population density map showing where these families were concentrated is available here.

 Having listed all the white males over 21 in the four populated counties, Dodge authorized local officials to hold elections early in the fall.
 Residents chose delegates to represent them at a territorial convention scheduled at the mining district in Belmont later in the fall.
 Only 20 people were to represent the entire population: seven in the Territorial Council, equivalent to today's Senate, and 13 in the Assembly.